hannesstruss/unearthed/README.md

 A library for Android that notifies you when your app was restored after a process death.

+Should you still save your instance state in a world of phones with 12GB of RAM?
+You definitely shouldn't have to guess!
+Unearthed notifies you when your app goes to the background, dies and gets restored.
+It's up to you what to do with that information – one option might be to track an event in your analytics.

 ## Usage

 Wherever convenient, add a listener to `Unearthed` and get notified of